-8.1 Following agreement by the Contracting Parties to the Barcelona Convention, namely Albania, Algeria, Bosnia and Herzegovina, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Libya, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, the Syrian Arab Republic, Tunisia, Türkiye and the European Union, to designate the Med SOX ECA at COP 22, the IMO adopted the necessary amendments to MARPOL Annex VI concerning the Med SOX ECA, with an expected date of entry into effective application on 1 May 2025.
-COP 22 urged the Contracting Parties to the Barcelona Convention to ratify and effectively implement MARPOL Annex VI, as soon as possible, if they have not yet done so, at least by the date of entering into force of the Med SOX ECA, to the extent possible.

-8.2 The present document is aimed at providing the necessary guidance to Contracting Parties to the Barcelona Convention with a view to ensuring consistent acceptance of MARPOL Annex VI and consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SOX ECA.

-8.3 For a consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SOX ECA, it is essential that all Contracting Parties to the Barcelona Convention become a Party to MARPOL Annex VI.
-Acceptance of MARPOL Annex VI by all Contracting Parties to the Barcelona Convention would demonstrate their commitment to adhering to international standards for maritime environmental protection.

-8.4 The following general steps are identified for a Party to MARPOL Annex VI to ensure consistent acceptance thereof:

-- .1 follow the IMO procedure for Ratification of MARPOL Annex VI; - .2 identify national political actions needed to apply for ratification; - .3 conduct an assessment of the needed policy actions to incorporate MARPOL Annex VI into national legislation; - .4 ensure that ports have adequate infrastructure to support the implementation of MARPOL Annex VI; - .5 ensure in its capacity as a flag State that its ships are issued with the relevant certificates; and - .6 raise awareness among all stakeholders.

-8.5 The following elements are identified to ensure consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med $SO_X$ ECA:

-- .1 Contracting Parties to the Barcelona Convention should be prepared to incorporate the provisions in national legislation, taking into account relevant IMO resolutions, guidelines and unified interpretations. - .2 Contracting Parties to the Barcelona Convention should designate enforcement authorities and put in place enforcement mechanisms.
-They should follow the MARPOL Annex VI regulations for monitoring and reporting. - .3 Contracting Parties to the Barcelona Convention should identify capacity building and technical assistance required to build capacity. - .4 Contracting Parties to the Barcelona Convention should be engaged in stakeholder awareness, public awareness and international cooperation as they will support successful national implementation.
+- 8.1 Following agreement by the Contracting Parties to the Barcelona Convention, namely Albania, Algeria, Bosnia and Herzegovina, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Libya, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, the Syrian Arab Republic, Tunisia, Türkiye and the European Union, to designate the Med SO_X ECA at COP 22, the IMO adopted the necessary amendments to MARPOL Annex VI concerning the Med SO_X ECA, with an expected date of entry into effective application on 1 May 2025.
+COP 22 urged the Contracting Parties to the Barcelona Convention to ratify and effectively implement MARPOL Annex VI, as soon as possible, if they have not yet done so, at least by the date of entering into force of the Med SO_X ECA, to the extent possible. - 8.2 The present document is aimed at providing the necessary guidance to Contracting Parties to the Barcelona Convention with a view to ensuring consistent acceptance of MARPOL Annex VI and consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SO_X ECA. - 8.3 For a consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SO_X ECA, it is essential that all Contracting Parties to the Barcelona Convention become a Party to MARPOL Annex VI.
+Acceptance of MARPOL Annex VI by all Contracting Parties to the Barcelona Convention would demonstrate their commitment to adhering to international standards for maritime environmental protection. - 8.4 The following general steps are identified for a Party to MARPOL Annex VI to ensure consistent acceptance thereof: - .1 follow the IMO procedure for Ratification of MARPOL Annex VI; - .2 identify national political actions needed to apply for ratification; - .3 conduct an assessment of the needed policy actions to incorporate MARPOL Annex VI into national legislation; - .4 ensure that ports have adequate infrastructure to support the implementation of MARPOL Annex VI; - .5 ensure in its capacity as a flag State that its ships are issued with the relevant certificates; and - .6 raise awareness among all stakeholders. - 8.5 The following elements are identified to ensure consistent implementation of the 0.10% m/m sulphur limit under MARPOL Annex VI in the Med SO_X ECA: - .1 Contracting Parties to the Barcelona Convention should be prepared to incorporate the provisions in national legislation, taking into account relevant IMO resolutions, guidelines and unified interpretations. - .2 Contracting Parties to the Barcelona Convention should designate enforcement authorities and put in place enforcement mechanisms.
+They should follow the MARPOL Annex VI regulations for monitoring and reporting. - .3 Contracting Parties to the Barcelona Convention should identify capacity building and technical assistance required to build capacity.